detobel36/MTABarefoot/README.md

 The first one allow different system to send information (in socket).
 The second will fetch automatically information on MTA servers.

+## Install Barefoot

+The script `barefoot.sh` allow to install an launch Barefoot.
+Note that, currently, this script doesn't launch MTABarefoot.